How To Think Like A Fitbit: Measuring What We Value

 At some point in our lives, we’ve all wanted to feel healthier, fitter, more energetic, or more positive about our bodies.
 For many of us, that means going on a diet to lose weight.
 And on the surface, this makes sense.
 If we eat well and exercise, we’ll lose weight and be healthier.
 The goal (what we value) is health, and the metric (what we measure) we often use is weight.
 But as anyone who’s been on a diet knows, the metric can easily (and deceptively) become what we value.
 We come to value what we measure more than finding ways to measure what we value.

-We can easily game this system because there a lot of ways to lose weight.
+We can easily game this system because there are many ways to lose weight.
 Science has shown that, for most of us, eating more green stuff and less sugar and fat in addition to exercising more is a good formula for lifelong health.
 But if we wanted to show the most growth in reaching our goal of losing weight, we could reach it faster by choosing some shortcuts.
 For example, we could stop eating, or start smoking two packs of cigarettes a day or chop off a leg.

 That’s probably at least 50 pounds right there.